 How to Handle Scales

 Luckily, even with how hard they can be to handle, there is hope!
 You can treat scales the same way you attack mealybugs, as they are a variety of the same insect.
 Start by pruning and disposing of the infested branches, leaves, and parts of the plant where the bugs reside.
 From there, you have a few options to consider to try and attack the infestation.

 For a more substantial infestation, use an insecticidal soap mixed with water to kill the larvae.
-You’ll need to continue with several applications, at least once a week, until all evidence of the bugs are gone.
+You'll need to continue with several applications, at least once a week, until all evidence of the bugs is gone.
 You can use horticultural oils to smother the insect and get rid of bugs at all stages of growth.
 Some predator insects can also help, like soldier beetles or lady beetles.

 Featured image source: https://www.flickr.com/photos/scotnelson/27583975904